GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 In the previous challenge, you dove deep into Movie Guru's reliability landscape, discovering a young app with room to grow.
 You learned that the company currently lacks a robust way to measure and define user experience, relying instead on the unsustainable goal of constant uptime.

-Armed with the insights gained from exploring the app, collaborating with stakeholders, and understanding the system's design, challenges, and user feedback, it's time to take a crucial step: defining Service Level Objectives (SLOs).
-If you need a referesher on SLOs, see the section **What is an SLO?** in the **Learning Resources**.
+Armed with the insights gained from exploring the app, collaborating with stakeholders, and understanding the system's design, challenges, and user feedback, it's time to take a crucial step: defining SLIs and SLOs for User Journeys.
+If you need a refresher on SLIs or SLOs, see the **Learning Resources**.

 ### Description

+**Make guesses for this exercise whenever you don't have real information to go on.**

 1. **Choose Your Journeys:** Select two key user journeys for **Movie Guru**.
 These could be the ones you identified in Challenge 1 or the examples provided.
+2. **Choose Your SLIs:** What SLIs would you use to see that your application is healthy (as experienced by the user)?
-1. **Craft Your SLOs:**  Define specific, measurable, achievable, relevant, and time-bound (SMART) SLOs for each chosen user journey using the SLIs identified above.
+3. **Craft Your SLOs:** Define relevant SLOs for each chosen user journey using the SLIs identified above.
    - Consider what aspects of reliability matter most to users in each journey and how you can measure success.
-   - Make sensible guesses when necessary.
+   - See **Learning Resources** for an example.

 ### Success Criteria

 - You have selected a subset of metrics as SLIs for your app.
 - You have crafted 2 SLOs for the **Movie Guru** app.
 Each SLO includes the following components, demonstrating a comprehensive understanding of how to define and measure service level objectives:
-  - **Objective:** A clear statement of the desired reliability target for a specific user journey or feature.
+  - **Objective:** A clear statement of the reliability target for a specific user journey or feature.
+The value has to have a good business reason behind it.
-  - **Target:**  The desired level of performance for the SLI (e.g., 99.9% availability).
   - **Time window:** The period over which the SLI is measured (e.g., 30-day rolling window).
-  - [OPTIONAL] **Service Level Indicator (SLI):**  A specific and measurable metric used to assess the service's performance against the objective (e.g., availability, latency, error rate).
+  - **Service Level Indicator (SLI):**  A metric used to assess the service's performance against the objective (e.g., availability, latency,  quality, throughput, timeliness).
 Make your best guess here.

 ### Learning Resources

+### What are SLIs?

+Service Level Indicators (SLIs) are specific measurements that show how well a service is performing.
+They help teams understand if they are meeting their goals for reliability and quality.
+For example, one SLI might measure how often a website is available to users, while another could track how quickly the website responds to requests.
+An SLI can also look at the number of errors or failures compared to total requests.
+These indicators are important because they help teams see where they can improve their services.

 ### What are SLOs?